jgarnet/object-expressions-js/README.md

 ### Precedence

-When evaluating an expression, the following tokens are parsed:
+When evaluating an expression, the following fragments are parsed:
 - Groups
 - Conditions
 - Logical Operators

-Each token is evaluated from left to right.
-If a token contains a group, all tokens within the group will be evaluated before moving to the next token.
+Each fragment is evaluated from left to right.
+If a fragment contains a group, all fragments within the group will be evaluated before moving to the next fragment.

 ## Fragment Parsing